felixdagnon/AWS-serverless-lab/README.md

 ### Deploy the API

-In this step, you deploy the API that you created to a stage called prod.
+In this step, we deploy the API that we created to a stage called prod.

 1. Click "Actions", select "Deploy API"

 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/46aa17fe-c86c-45b3-9f72-537b94d99514)

-2. Now it is going to ask you about a stage.
+2. Now it is going to ask us about a stage.
 Select "[New Stage]" for "Deployment stage".
 Give "Prod" as "Stage name".
 Click "Deploy"

 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/0e8670fc-bf11-4801-a2b5-54a6beed51fa)